JonoMacC/fast-tracks/README.md

 ## Deploying on Netlify

-Ensure that you have set up your Client ID and Redirect URI as an environment variables for your site on Netlify.
+Ensure that you have set up your Client ID and Redirect URI as environment variables for your site on Netlify.